karthika-sivakumar/DSA-Java/DailyLog.md

 ### Notes
 - One-to-one mapping is required for strings to be isomorphic.
 - Fixed-size arrays are efficient when character range is known.

+---

+## 📅 27 Jan 2026

+### Topics Covered
+- Strings

+### Problems Solved
+- Largest Odd Number in String

+### Key Learnings
+- Oddness of a number depends only on its last digit.
+- Traversing from the end helps find the maximum valid substring.
+- Handling leading zeros is important in string-based number problems.

+### Notes
+- String manipulation avoids integer overflow issues.
+- Edge cases like no odd digit must be handled.